sooryaprakash31/Mail-it/README.md

 ```
 > The variables name and amount get rendered with user's data from the data.csv file <br />

-Include the from email address and password in MailManager.py <br />

 ### Execution <br />